• DSC 4138

 Provenance: private Dutch collection, acquired at Ashwood Gallery Bangkok in 2003

+This medium-sized reclining Buddha comes from Mandalay, Northern Burma.
+It shows the Buddha lying on his right side, backed by a pillow, with his hand supporting his head.
+His clothes are gracefully draped around the body.
 The form of this depiction of the Buddha is particularly youthful, somewhat languid, and almost feminine.
-The face is delicate and well modelled, the facial features – the open eyes, the high eyebrows and the full lips – are characteristic for this serene, dreamily contemplative Buddha.
+The face is delicate and well modelled, the facial features- the open eyes, the high eyebrows and the full lips-are characteristic for this serene, dreamily contemplative Buddha.
+Not to confuse with the other type of Buddha, dying and entering in Parinirvana, with his eyes closed and the head resting on a pillow.

 A wide plain band borders the forehead.
-Small curls cover a full usnisha that terminates in a dome.
+The head is covered with tight snail-shell curls, rising into a full ushnisha that culminates in a rounded dome.
 The ears are long, curve slightly and touch the shoulders.

 Do not hesitate to contact us for more information.